AliceOhio/reimagine.classical/README.md

 Additionally, due to the limitations of HTML and CSS, I created a custom thank you form to show user that form was submitted and I will be in contact.

+When using devtools the hover effect does not always work (i.e. the screen shows the facts with a blurred overlay on the image).
+However the hover effect works outside of devtools.

 ## Deployment

 - This website was deployed to GitHub page using the following steps: